 Michael Portillo has one of the best jobs ever!
 He and his little Appleton’s book get to travel and experience America by rail.
 His obvious enjoyment in presenting the history of his destinations and how they affected modern America is infectious.
 He is a retired Politian and yet he presents in an informative and often humorous style.
 I love his obvious British awkwardness but he … Continue reading Great American Rail Journeys – BBC2

 After the awful events of 9/11 I always assumed that The Pentagon was a no go area so I was really pleased when I searched for free tours in Washington DC that a tour is possible.
 There are plenty of hoops to jump through to be accepted on to a tour of the Pentagon.
-How to request a tour of the Pentagon.
-This link will … Continue reading Pentagon Tour
+To request a place on a tour of the Pentagon … Continue reading Pentagon Tour

 The White House When investigating visiting the White House it is straight forward for a US national but for overseas tourists it becomes a problem.
 The website directs you to ask for permission to tour the White House via your embassy.
-Following the instructions the British Embassy in Washington and that site clearly denies being able to grant any access to getting on a tour of … Continue reading Can you tour the White House?
+Following the instructions the British Embassy in Washington and that site clearly denies being able to grant any access to getting on a tour … Continue reading Tour the White House

 When I was a teen there was a mini series called ‘The Trail of Lee Harvey Oswald’ Movie 1977 and it was promoted in a Sunday Times Magazine and I think that fuelled my fascination for JFK, Dallas, Lee Harvey Oswald and all the conspiracy theories that ensued.
 Visiting Dallas was on my Bucket List but I didn’t realise the impact of actually standing in Dealey Plaza … Continue reading JFK 22 Nov 63 Dealey Plaza Dallas